jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

 This opens panel, which is interface for ability to create movie from either 2D images or 1D lineouts…

-Note: The way this tool is designed, image is added every time any of the Convert butons is called.
-It is possible to use this tool to create movie from RAW data only manually (by manually adding each frame) when user wants to load the data inusing the “Ave & Display sel. files” button.
+Note: The way this tool is designed, image is added every time any of the Convert buttons is called.
+It is possible to use this tool to create movie from RAW data only manually (by manually adding each frame) when user wants to load the data in using the “Ave & Display sel. files” button.
 Using this button you cannot use Automatic add function.

 But the same result you can achieve by using convert buttons and simply not converting the data any way (not checking anything on “Main” tab and any of the “Sectors”, “Prev” and “LineProf” tabs.
 In this case you can add frames automatically, which is probably more useful…